marziamostafa/next.js-core-concept/README.md

 ## pre-rendering
 --> the HTML gets re-generated from the server at first  then becomes visiblle in our website.

+The JS get executed at the server end. the HTML and CSS that are created at the server end they are direcctly sent to the browser.

+Benefit is : As js is getting executed at the server end and sending html and css as response , so different search engine ca access the html and css, they can read the content.
+And in search result our website comes at the beginninng.
+So pre-rendering increases the SEO friendliness.

 pre-rendering can be two types: SSG(Static site generation) and SSR( Server side rendering); bothe from  the server but SSG is in built in and SSR is in on user request

 ## SSG(Static site generation)
+This rendering happens at the build time, when we build the website before deploying ("npm run build").

 We see the contents that are already deployed in the vercel and it gets visible. no dynamic content is there

 This means that Next.js generates the pages of your website ahead of time when you build your site.
 These pages are ready to be shown to users immediately, making your website load super fast.